 3. Photovoltaic glaze

-Building integrated photovoltaic (BIPV) glazing can help buildings generate their own electricity, by turning the whole building envelope into a solar panel.
+One of the most exciting new technologies used in civil engineering is building integrated photovoltaic (BIPV) glazing, which can help buildings generate their own electricity, by turning the whole building envelope into a solar panel.
 Companies such as Polysolar provide transparent photovoltaic glass as a structural building material, forming windows, façades and roofs.
 Polysolar’s technology is efficient at producing energy even on north-facing, vertical walls and its high performance at raised temperatures means it can be double glazed or insulated directly.
 As well as saving on energy bills and earning feed-in tariff revenues, its cost is only marginal over traditional glass, since construction and framework costs remain, while cladding and shading system costs are replaced.

 4. Kinetic Footfall

-Kinetic energy is another technology under development.
+One of the latest civil engineering technologies under development is kinetic energy.
 Pavegen provides a technology that enables flooring to harness the energy of footsteps.
 It can be used indoors or outdoors in high traffic areas, and generates electricity from pedestrian footfall using an electromagnetic induction process and flywheel energy storage.
 The technology is best suited to transport hubs where a large flow of people will pass over it.
 The largest deployment the company has done so far is in a football pitch in Rio de Janeiro to help power the floodlights around the pitch.
 It also currently has a temporary installation outside London’s Canary Wharf station powering street lights.

 5. Kinetic Roads

 Italian startup Underground Power is exploring the potential of kinetic energy in roadways.
 It has developed a technology called Lybra, a tyre-like rubber paving that converts the kinetic energy produced by moving vehicles into electrical energy.
 Developed in co-operation with the Polytechnic University of Milan, Lybra operates on the principle that a braking car dissipates kinetic energy.
-The cutting-edge technology is able to collect, convert this energy into electricity and pass it on to the electricity grid.
+The cutting-edge technology is able to collect and convert this energy into electricity before passing it on to the electricity grid.
 In addition to improving road safety, the device upgrades and promotes sustainability of road traffic.

 6. Predictive Software

 The structural integrity of any building is only as good as its individual parts.
 The way those parts fit together, along with the choice of materials and its specific site, all contribute to how the building will perform under normal, or extreme, conditions.
 Civil engineers need to integrate a vast number of pieces into building designs, while complying with increasingly demanding safety and government regulations.
+Predictive software can help ensure even the most innovative structures in civil engineering are safe and efficient, by simulating how they will behave.
 An example of this was work on the structural integrity of the arch rotation brackets at Wembley Stadium, undertaken by Bennett Associates, using ANSYS software, which simulated the stresses on the brackets that hold and move the distinctive arches above the stadium.